ashutoshR112/my-mini-monolithic-kernel/readme.md

 - Linux (32-bit) as the OS type
 - 8MB RAM
-- CPU execution cap: Aproximetely 2%
+- CPU execution cap: approximately 2%
-- A optical drive mounted with the bootable ISO image
+- An optical drive mounted with the bootable ISO image

 This environment allows you to test the kernel without affecting your host system.